bahrus/templ-mount/README.md

 <templ-mount href=include1.html></templ-mount>

 appends an adjacent template containing the contents of the html file / stream.
-If the templ_mount element has an id, a derived id for the template is used:
+If the templ-mount element has an id, a derived id for the template is used:

 ```html
 <body>